serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **What it is:** AWS Lambda now supports the Python3.7 runtime.

 **Why it matters:** You get all the latest Python features with your Lambdas!
-The most exciting addition to Python3.7 is likely [dataclasses](https://docs.python.org/3/library/dataclasses.html) -- a much simpler way to define classes.
+The most exciting addition to Python3.7 is likely [dataclasses](https://docs.python.org/3/library/dataclasses.html)–a much simpler way to define classes.

 **How do I use it:** You can use Python3.7 in the Serverless Framework by setting `runtime: python3.7`.
 The built-in `aws-python3` template will use Python3.7 in the [next release of the Framework](https://github.com/serverless/serverless/pull/5505).